Elk River, Minnesota: Road transportation

 Charles Babcock, a native son of Elk River and the first Commissioner of Highways for the state, had a visionary plan to "get Minnesota out of the mud."
 His plan to create a network of paved roads became a model for the rest of the nation and the Jefferson Highway (now Highway 10) became one of the first paved roads in the state.
 Highway 10 used to cross the Elk River over the dam bridge, but was rerouted to its present location shortly after World War II.

 Jackson Avenue used to be Highway 169.
 For years, the intersection of this road and Highway 10 was the only one with a stoplight in Elk River and on major travel weekends, traffic would back up halfway to Anoka.
 Work on Highway 169 to bypass Elk River began in 1961.
 Work on a new route for Highway 101 between Rogers and Elk River began in 1968.

 In 1974, the Village of Elk River changed to the City of Elk River.
 In 1978, the City of Elk River and the township of Elk River were consolidated to create one unit known as the City of Elk River as it exists today.
 The result was one of the largest land-based cities in the state of Minnesota, at 44 square miles.

 Besides transportation, energy has always played a significant role in shaping Elk River.
 The first rural nuclear power plant in the United States went online in 1960 as Great River Energy's (GRE) site in Elk River.
 It was meant only as a demonstration site and was dismantled after several successful years of operation.

 Energy City

 In the late 1980s, GRE's power plant was converted to burn refuse-derived fuel.
-This innovative source of energy was one factor that helped Elk River receive the designation of "Energy City" by the Minnesota Environmental Initiative in October 1997.
-As Energy City, Minnesota's energy industries demonstrate cutting edge renewable and energy efficient technologies in Elk River.
+This innovative source of energy was one factor that contributed to Elk River receiving the designation of "Energy City" by the Minnesota Environmental Initiative in October 1997.
+As Energy City, Minnesota's energy industries demonstrate cutting-edge renewable and energy-efficient technologies in Elk River.

-By the 1990s, Elk River and Sherburne County were in one of the fastest growing corridors in the state and in the country.
-This population growth and the area's high commuter rate factored into the ultimate approval and implementation of the Northstar Commuter Rail service from Minneapolis to Big Lake, which began service on November 16, 2009.
+By the 1990s, Elk River and Sherburne County were in one of the fastest-growing corridors in the state and in the country.
+This population growth, combined with the area's high commuter rate, factored into the ultimate approval and implementation of the Northstar Commuter Rail service from Minneapolis to Big Lake, which began service on November 16, 2009.

 Attractions

-The City of Elk River offers many amenities to its residents, offering a small-town feel but close enough to the Twin Cities and St. Cloud.
+The City of Elk River has many amenities, offering a small-town feel but close enough to the Twin Cities and St. Cloud.